booz-allen-hamilton/culvert/README.md

 The original slides from the presentation at Hadoop Summit 2011 are available on [slideshare](http://www.slideshare.net/jesse_yates/culvert-a-robust-framework-for-secondary-indexing-of-structured-and-unstructured-data)

 ## Disclaimer ##
-Currently Culvert is based on the HBase-0.91 snapshot (the current trunk) which is particularly volatile.
-As such, some slight code modification is likely to be necessary to work 'out of the box'.
-We are currently working to create our own release of hbase or moving to a stable version.

 Culvert is provided AS-IS, under the Apache License.
 See LICENSE.txt for full description.